 You may not have heard of computer adaptive tests before, but you may have heard of its acronym – CAT.

-This is the new generation of knowledge tests.
+It is the new generation of knowledge tests.
 Here you will discover why they have become so popular.
 You will also learn exactly how they work.
-You will also go through a few advantages of these subject specific tests on computers.
-As they are subject specific so you may find names like MCAT, ECAT etc.
+You will go through a few advantages of these subject-specific tests on computers.
+As they are subject specific so you may find names like MCAT, ECAT, etc.

-A CAT is a method of assessing an individual’s level of knowledge of a certain subject matter.
-However the test is not designed like standard tests you may be used to where the questions are fixed.
-The key to the CAT is the use of the word computer.
+A CAT is a method of assessing an individual’s level of knowledge of a particular subject matter.
+However, the test is different from other standardized psychological instruments.
+The key to the CAT is the use of the computer technology to measure your level of capability.
 The computer is responsible for generating questions.

 However, the questions asked by the computer are not randomly generated.
 The computer has access to a large number of questions.
 The first question it will ask in a CAT will be one that 50% of examinees will have previously answered correctly.
 It is a median question that someone with an average level of knowledge of the subject matter should get right.

-The computer adaptive test differs from ordinary knowledge-based test.
-This is because the next question the examinee will be asked will be generated based on whether the answer to the previous question was correct or not.
+The adaptive computer test differs from an ordinary knowledge-based examination.
+That is because the next question the examinee asks will be generated based on whether the answer to the previous question was correct or not.
 The idea behind the CAT is to see what level of difficulty an examinee can answer questions on.
 It then has a clear indication of the level of difficulty where the examinee cannot answer questions.
-This process is repeated several times.
-This then gives a clearer indication of the true level of knowledge the examinee has on a chosen subject.
+This process is redone several times.
+This then gives a precise indication of the actual level of knowledge the examinee has on a chosen subject.

 A CAT may base upon understanding the meaning of words.
-The more questions you answer, the harder the questions become.
-Eventually you will start to get questions wrong.
-When you do, the next question will be a little easier and they will increase in difficulty until you give another wrong answer.
-Eventually you will reach equilibrium.
+The more questions you answer, the harder the inquiring become.
+Eventually, you will start to get harder questions, and you pick a wrong answer.
+When you do that, the next question will be a little easier, and they will increase in difficulty until you give another wrong answer.
+Eventually, you will reach equilibrium.

-Eventually you will reach a peak or a plateau where you cannot increase your score.
-At this level you cannot answer enough questions correctly to increase your score before you get one wrong and drop you score.
+Eventually, you will reach a peak or a plateau where you cannot increase your score.
+At this level, you cannot answer enough questions correctly to boost your score before you get one wrong and drop your score.
 It is a remarkably intuitive system and an extremely accurate way of assessing your knowledge on a subject matter.

-One of the greatest advantages of the computer adaptive test is the fact it can be performed at any time.
+One of the biggest advantages of the computer adaptive test is the fact it can be administered at any time.
 There are no time restrictions on when you take the test or how long you have to complete it.

-Another of the big advantages of the computer adaptive test is that unlike other forms of testing, it requires fewer questions to be asked.
-In general terms, a standard test may have 100 questions.
-A standard CAT test may have only 25 questions you need answer.
+Another of the important advantages of the computer adaptive test is that unlike other forms of testing, it requires fewer questions to be examined.
+In general terms, a standard test may have 100 problems.
+A standard CAT test may have only 25 questions you need to answer.
 The results can be more accurate as well as more rapidly obtained.

-One field where computer adapted tests are frequently used is in education.
-Teachers forever want to know how each individual student is doing.
+One field where computer-adapted tests are applied is an education environment.
+Teachers forever want to know how each student is doing.
 A standard written test takes time.
 It also needs marking.
 Finally, for an average student, approximately 50% of the questions asked will be too difficult to answer.
 Consequently, this wastes of time.

 Now teachers can keep a close eye on the progress of their students.
 Teachers cannot only identify if their class is doing well, but they can also quickly identify students who are struggling.
 These students can often need some form of teaching support.
-This in turn means that none of any individual student’s education is a waste of time or resources.
+That, in turn, means that none of any individual student’s education is a waste of time or resources.